Representation Learning for Event-based Visuomotor Policies: Representation Learning for Event Cameras

 A variational autoencoder (VAE) \cite{kingma2013auto} provides a probabilistic framework for mapping observations into a latent space.
 A VAE thus requires its encoder to describe a probability distribution for each latent attribute, instead of mapping attributes to outputs randomly.
 The VAE attempts to learn a parametric latent variable model by maximizing the marginal log-likelihood of the training data, composed of a reconstruction loss and a KL-divergence loss.

 The event VAE (eVAE) operates on the context vector computed by the ECN.
 Our encoder is composed of two dense layers as seen in \autoref{fig:evae_arch}.
 Instead of trying to reconstruct the entire input stream in the decoding phase, we use an `event image decoder' which attempts to decode the latent vector back to an approximate event image corresponding to the input sequence.
 This event image is a single channel image frame that is the result of accumulating all the events according to their pixel locations and polarity values, scaled by the relative timestamps.

-Through this reconstruction loss, we ensure the representation captures the key features of object locations, motion (through polarity), and the recency of events.
-We assume that a representation driven by an image decoder is sufficient for tasks like reactive navigation as it can capture the essence of the environment from fast event data, and perfect reconstruction of the input stream is not the main goal.
+A key thing to note here is that this deviates from the conventional definition of an autoencoder, where perfect reconstruction of input is sought.
+Instead, the eVAE's encoder-decoder structure operates upon the `context vector', or the event features; and not the input stream itself.
+Hence, the goal is to encode the essence of the environment in a generalizable fashion, thus utilizing the low-level nature of the data.
 The decoder $q_D$ is another two dense-layer network that takes the (sampled) latent vector $z_\tau$ and outputs a reconstructed image $\hat{I_E}_\tau$.
-To compute the reconstruction loss, we use the mean squared error (MSE) between the reconstructed image and the expected event image.
-The eVAE is trained using the combination of the reconstruction loss and the Kullback-Liebler (KL) divergence loss.

 The training is performed end-to-end, so the weights for the ECN and encoder-decoder are all learnt simultaneously.
-During training, we use the annealing trick from \cite{bowman2015generating} for the KL divergence loss in order to prevent KL vanishing, allowing the latent space to first encode as much global information as possible in the latent variables.
 While training, the eVAE can receive input data in two ways.
 The data can be passed as a set of batches with a predefined number of events per batch, or can be sliced according to a predefined time window where each window has a different number of events.
 During inference, as in our application, the eVAE is expected to drive control commands, the length of the time window corresponds to the control frequency of the vehicle.
 This allows the context vectors to be computed either once at the end of the time window, or recursively at a faster rate where the context is computed and updated internally, and mapped to the latent vector when the control command is needed.
-More details about the eVAE training and inference can be found in Appendix A.
+More details about the eVAE training, computational effort etc. can be found in Appendices A, C.